Mohammad-Taqi Bahar: Biography

+In Winter 1933 Reza Shah ordered his police to arrest and drag him in the snow.
+As told by his daughter Parvaneh one year his family did not know his whereabouts or even if he was alive.
+After a year the family was allowed to visit him in prison.
+However soon thereafter Reza Shah exiled Bahar along with his family to Isfahan for two years according to his daughter Parvaneh.

-Following establishment of Tehran University in 1934 (during the reign of Reza Shah Pahlavi), Bahār became Professor of Persian Literature at the Faculty of Literature of this university.
+Following establishment of Tehran University in 1934 (during the reign of Reza Shah Pahlavi), and 3 years of imprisonment and exile Bahār became Professor of Persian Literature at the Faculty of Literature of this university.
 In the course of his tenure as Professor, he dedicated most of his time to writing and editing books on Persian Literature and History.
 Notable amongst numerous works written and edited by Bahār are: